nickchuisme/dc-framework/README.md

 # dc-framework
 Directional Changes Framework

-Implement a directional change framework with empirical evidence based on the algorithm according to the "Agent-Based Model in Directional-Change Intrinsic Time" (Vladimir Petrov et al. 2018).
+Implement a directional change framework with empirical evidence based on the algorithm according to the literature[1].
 I introduce another function to obtain a more accurate point of directional change and the end of overshoot.

 ## Results